 Here are the dates and some details for each participating state.
 Most only allow tax relief up to a set amount, such as $100 per item of clothing or $750 for computer equipment.
 Click on the links for complete details.

-2016 Updates for Louisiana and Massachusetts: Louisiana is offering a partial tax holiday in 2016 and 2017, charging a 3% sales tax on “most items of tangible personal property.”
-Massachusetts is unlikely to renew it's annual sales tax holiday due in part to state budget issues.
+2017 Updates for Louisiana, Massachusetts & Georgia: Louisiana is offering a partial tax holiday in 2017, charging a 3% sales tax on “most items of tangible personal property.”
+Georgia and Massachusetts are not participating in the 2017 sales tax holiday.

 Includes clothing, school supplies, books, computers, software and computer supplies.
 Check this list for participating counties.